airberlin1/schiffe_versenken/README.md

 python battleship application created with pygame

 # What do I do with this?
 Nothing.
-If you are interested in changing anything please contact me personally as I#m new to github and can't say for sure they I will understand any notification i might get from here
+If you are interested in changing anything please contact me personally.

+# Why is this here?
+That has yet to be determined.

 # Code structure